Completing a construction project is usually exciting for everyone involved — the client, the contractor and the construction workers.

-However, finishing the actual construction work is hardly the last step of the project.
+However, finishing the actual construction work is not the last step of the project.

-The last step is always cleaning — and while it’s far less exciting than the project completion, it’s necessary.
+The last step is cleaning — and while it’s far less exciting, it’s just as important.

 What Is A Post Construction Cleaning Checklist?

 A post construction cleaning checklist is a list of tasks to thoroughly clean the construction worksite after a project is complete.

 It typically includes the areas that need to be cleaned as well as the type of cleaning required in each area.